Sana8200/FingerOscilloscope/README.md

 - Displays real-time waveforms on a VGA monitor (320×240, 8-bit color)
 - Provides user controls for gain, sample rate, pause, and freeze functions
 - Shows live measurements on both VGA display and 7-segment displays
-- BNC connector
-- Potentiometer

-## Features
+- Added a BNC connector so you can hook up actual oscilloscope probes, and a potentiometer for testing.

 ### Signal Acquisition
 - **ADC**: AD7705 16-bit sigma-delta converter